Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Cancer studies

-All analyses, both here and in \cref{sec:additional_oc_results}, are conducted using 10-fold cross-validation (CV) as follows.
-First, all patients with missing values are removed, resulting in $n=442$ and $n=453$ for the first and second studies, respectively.
-The remaining patients are evenly partitioned into 10 groups.
-In each of the 10 CV steps and for each selection method, one group of patients is set aside (the test set), and a set of miRNAs is selected by applying the method to the data in the remaining groups (the training set).
-For the IPSS methods, we also compute the efp scores and $q$-values of each miRNA on the training set.
-Next, for each method we construct three predictive models---a linear model (either lasso or $\ell^1$-regularized logistic regression), a random forest model, and a gradient boosting model---using only the miRNAs selected by that method.
-Each model is then used to predict responses from the test set, and the smallest of the three prediction errors is recorded.
-We implement all three models so that no method has an inherent advantage over another.
-For example, the miRNAs selected by \texttt{IPSSL} may be better suited to minimizing error in a linear model than those selected by \texttt{IPSSGB}, while the miRNAs selected by \texttt{IPSSGB} may be better suited to minimizing error in a gradient boosting model than those selected by \texttt{IPSSL}.
-The linear and random forest predictive models are implemented with scikit-learn \citep{sklearn} and gradient boosting with \texttt{XGBoost} \citep{XGBoost}, always with default parameters.
-For continuous responses, in each CV step we subtract the mean of the training responses from all responses, training and test, and scale all responses by the empirical standard deviation of the training responses.
+Briefly, our cross-validation (CV) studies proceed as follows.
+In each of 20 CV steps, one group of patients is set aside (the test set), and a set of features is selected by each method using the data in the remaining groups (the training set).
+Next, for each method we construct three predictive models---a linear model, a random forest model, and a gradient boosting model---using only the features selected by that method on the training data.
+Each model is then used to predict responses from the test set, and the smallest of the three prediction errors is recorded (we use mean squared error for regression and $1 - \mathrm{accuracy}$ for classification).
+All three models are implemented so that no method has an inherent advantage over another.
+For example, features selected by \texttt{IPSSL1} may be better suited to linear model predictions than those selected by \texttt{IPSSGB}, while those selected by \texttt{IPSSGB} may be better suited to gradient boosting predictions than the ones selected by \texttt{IPSSL1}.